stephenh/ts-proto/README.markdown

 - Idiomatic TypeScript/ES6 types
   - `ts-proto` is a clean break from either the built-in Google/Java-esque JS code of `protoc` or the "make `.d.ts` files the `*.js` comments" approach of `protobufjs`
-  - (Techically the `protobufjs/minimal` package is used for actually reading/writing bytes.)
+  - (Technically the `protobufjs/minimal` package is used for actually reading/writing bytes.)
 - TypeScript-first output
 - Interfaces over classes
   - As much as possible, types are just interfaces, so you can work with messages just like regular hashes/data structures.